-We are launching our Christmas reading list today.
-Our ‘top six’ is the product of a lot of reading and some debate in the Economics Team.
-The list aims to offer a thought-provoking and enjoyable break from the rigours of Christmas.
+We are publishing our annual Christmas reading list today.
+It aims to offer a thought-provoking break from the rigours of Christmas.
 All are available free and online.
 You can save these articles on your smartphone's or tablet's reading list.
 To print any use the print icons, where available, on the webpages to ensure the whole article comes out.